schemen/OpenFormicaria/README.md

 * CV2 Connectors have to be printed in TPU/Flex
 * 0.2mm layer hight is sufficient for all files
 * 15% infill is sufficient
+* When printing a formicarium, I do recommend using a glue stick where the holes will be printed to make sure it those stick cleanly.

 ## Starting Out